Table of Contents

 8. BSc Agriculture

-For those aspirants who have an inclination towards botany and yet do not wish to enroll for a typical botany course, you can opt for a BSc in Agriculture instead.
+For those aspirants who have an inclination toward botany and yet do not wish to enroll in a typical botany course, you can opt for a BSc in Agriculture instead.
 The BSc Agriculture course is touted to have better career prospects than a regular botany course because of its vast applications in the agricultural industry.
 This course teaches students subjects such as-

 - Crop Physiology

 - Plant Pathology, among many others.